Addition-works/text-to-3d-printer/README.md

 - HuggingFace: https://huggingface.co/settings/tokens
 - Replicate: https://replicate.com/account/api-tokens

+Add a billing method and credits to Replicate to use Stable Diffusion.

 **3. Build Docker image:**
 This will take roughly ~30 min to build and download model weights.
 ```bash